carlonlv/Data-Challenge-2019/Report.md

 ### Some Visual Results

+For the plots presented below, we have the number of companies as the response variable and the number of quarters since Q1 of 2000.
+The black fraction of the trend represents the data provided and the blue fraction represents the trend predicted using our statistical models.
+The grey area represents the variability of our predictions, we are 95% confident that the true value lies within this region.

 **Number of active firms for retail industry in Canada**
 ![forecast_Active_44-45_CA](plots/forecast_Active_44-45_CA.jpg)
 From the plot, we can see that there exists a obvious downward trend in our time series.
 Therefore auto.arima decides to difference our time series for once to make it stationary.
 Based on this model, we predict that the number of active firms in retail industry in Canada will decline rapidly in the next few quaters.